rstacks/my-website/README.md

 ## Description
-This repo contains the source code for my personal homepage and portfolio, built from scratch by me, Robert Stacks, using vanilla HTML, CSS, and JavaScript.
+This repo contains the source code for my personal homepage and portfolio, built from scratch by me, Robert Stacks.
 Feel free to have a look around and explore this repo's history.

 ## Downloading This Repo
 You are free to download the contents of this repo for any purpose.
 No additional modules, packages,